Clarence Darrow: Scopes Trial

 After about two hours, Judge John T. Raulston cut the questioning short and on the following morning ordered that the whole session (which in any case the jury had not witnessed) be expunged from the record, ruling that the testimony had no bearing on whether Scopes was guilty of teaching evolution.
 Scopes was found guilty and ordered to pay the minimum fine of $100.

-A year later, the Tennessee Supreme Court reversed the decision of the Dayton court on a procedural technicality—not on constitutional grounds, as Darrow had hoped.
+A year later, the Tennessee Supreme Court reversed the decision of the Dayton court on a procedural technicality — not on constitutional grounds, as Darrow had hoped.
 According to the court, the fine should have been set by the jury, not Raulston.
 Rather than send the case back for further action, however, the Tennessee Supreme Court dismissed the case.
 The court commented, "Nothing is to be gained by prolonging the life of this bizarre case."

 The event led to a change in public sentiment and an increased discourse on the creation claims of religious teachers versus those of secular scientists — i.e., creationism compared to evolutionism — that still exists.
 It also became popularized in a play based loosely on the trial, Inherit the Wind, which has been adapted several times on film and television.

 Ossian Sweet

 On September 9, 1925, a white mob in Detroit attempted to drive a black family out of the home they had purchased in a white neighborhood.
-During the struggle, a white man was killed, and the eleven black men in the house were later arrested and charged with murder.
+During the struggle, a white man was killed, and the eleven black people in the house were later arrested and charged with murder.
 Ossian Sweet, a doctor, and three members of his family were brought to trial, and after an initial deadlock, Darrow argued to the all-white jury: "I insist that there is nothing but prejudice in this case; that if it was reversed and eleven white men had shot and killed a black man while protecting their home and their lives against a mob of blacks, nobody would have dreamed of having them indicted.
 They would have been given medals instead...."

 Following a mistrial, it was agreed that each of the eleven defendants would be tried individually.
 Darrow, alongside Thomas Chawke, would first defend Ossian's brother Henry, who had confessed to firing the shot on Garland Street.
 Henry was found not guilty on grounds of self-defense, and the prosecution determined to drop the charges on the remaining ten.
 The trials were presided over by Frank Murphy, who went on to become Governor of Michigan and an Associate Justice of the Supreme Court of the United States.

 Darrow's closing statement, which lasted over seven hours, is seen as a landmark in the civil rights movement and was included in the book Speeches that Changed the World (given the name "I Believe in the Law of Love").
 The two closing arguments of Clarence Darrow, from the first and second trials, show how he learned from the first trial and reshaped his remarks.